Obtain Citizenship by Investment in Italy

-The main program under which foreign citizens can obtain permanent residence followed by citizenship by investment in Italy is canned the Investor Visa Scheme.
+The main program under which foreign citizens can obtain a permanent residence permit in Italy followed by citizenship by investment is canned the Investor Visa Scheme.
 However, this program often receives various names, among which citizenship by investment, golden visa in Italy and so on.

 Apart from being dedicated to non-EU citizens, the Investor Visa Program targets high net worth individuals who can make a significant contribution to the Italian economy and community.
 This is why those interested in immigrating to Italy through citizenship by investment program/ golden visa for Italy need to make specific investments.

 Our immigration lawyers in Italy can offer more information on the Investor Visa Scheme.
 We are experienced in the procedures for golden visa in Italy and can also help foreign businesspersons to apply for entrepreneur visas in Italy.

 The golden visa is one of the best routes to Italian citizenship.

 The main ways of obtaining Italian citizenship by investment

 There are various ways through which foreign citizens can obtain citizenship by investment in Italy/ golden visa for Italy.
 The Italian immigration policies provide for advantageous conditions for all non-EU citizens who want to relocate here, as EU citizens have simpler requirements to comply with.
 To balance these simple requirements applicable to EU citizens with the stricter ones imposed on non-EU citizens, the authorities have created these so-called residence and citizenship by investment schemes for those looking to immigrate to Italy.